 Chapbooks looking for homes:

 Astronomy Lessons – Astronomy Lessons looks to the stars to explain what it means to be human.
-These poems explore the poet’s search for a foundation as she moves from doubts about her place in the world to finding her own cosmology.
+These poems explore the poet’s search for a foundation as she moves from doubts about her place in the world to finding her cosmology.
 The quest for understanding begins with her own creation myth—the closely held truths and fictions common to us all.
-25 poems.